-For the empirical estimation of transport cost functions, the use of aggregate descriptions of transport product is, almost in all cases, unavoidable.
+For the empirical estimation of transport cost functions, the use of aggregate descriptions of transport product is, in almost all cases, unavoidable.
 This implies that the magnitude of flows at an OD level is lost.
-Unless in the econometric work one keeps track of origin and destinations by using spatially disaggregated flows6, the calculation of SC directly from equation (1) is not feasible.
-However, most aggregates \tilde{y}h are implicit functions of Y. For example, if ton-kilometers (TK) and average length of haul (ALH) are considered in \tilde{Y} , then
+Unless in the econometric work one keeps track of origin and destinations by using spatially disaggregated flows,6 the calculation of SC directly from equation (1) is not feasible.
+However, most aggregates \tilde{y}h are implicit functions of Y. For example, if ton-kilometres (TK) and average length of haul (ALH) are

-5 For the n-nodes case see Jara-Diaz et al. (2001).
+5For the n-nodes case see Jara-Díaz et al. (2001).